 Additionally, it’s important for teachers to decide together what the game settings, random events, sentences, powers, and HP and XP presets should be so that they can remain consistent in how they run the game.
 With the "Share Settings" feature, you can import game customizations other teachers have made.

 Good communication between teachers can ensure that Classcraft works smoothly from classroom to classroom.

 Co-teacher accounts are not available at this time.

 If you want to use a single account for both teachers, you could share log-in information with your co-teacher or aid.
 One person could operate the game from a desktop, the other from a mobile device (iOS or Android app).

-If you've signed up using Facebook, Twitter, Google, or Microsoft and are concerned about sharing your log-in information, please note that you can set up a unique password for Classcraft in your account profile.
+If you've signed up using Facebook, Twitter, Google, Microsoft, or Clever and are concerned about sharing your log-in information, please note that you can set up a unique password for Classcraft in your account profile.
 This way, your co-teacher or aid can simply sign in using your email and unique Classcraft password.